bioboot/bggn213_W22/class-material/16_blast-02.md

 > **N.B.** If we are running short on time you can skip this part and move on to [Part III]({{ site.baseurl }}/class-material/16_blast-03/).

-## 1. Make sure you are connected to Jetstream
+## 1. Make sure you are connected to Jetstream or AWS
-Make sure you are connected in your Terminal application to your assigned Jetstream computer instance.
-If you are not sure what this means then (re)visit the section of our previous hands on session [Using remote machines (Part I)]({{ site.baseurl }}/class-material/16_blast-01/).
+Make sure you are connected in your Terminal application to your assigned Jetstream computer instance or your own AWS instance.
+If you are not sure what this means then (re)visit the eariler sections of our previous hands on session [Using remote machines (Part I)]({{ site.baseurl }}/class-material/16_blast-01/).

 ### 2. Install shmlast